 Prepping Brisket Burnt Ends

-When you’re ready to get started on your brisket cook the first thing you need to do is trim it.
+When you’re ready to get started the first thing you need to do is trim.
 There is quite a bit of fat on brisket, and not all of it is necessary.
-One side of the brisket will have a thick fat cap.
+One side will have a thick fat cap.
 Trim the fat cap down to about a quarter-inch thick.

 The other side of the brisket will have a little bit of fat over the exposed meat, fillet those fat pieces away as best you can.
 You can also see the line of fat that connects the point and the flat.
 We’re going to carefully fillet away a good portion of this fat to start the separation process.
 Use a sharp knife here and it’s quick and easy to do.

-After you’ve trimmed the brisket it’s time to season it with your rub and get the smoker ready.
+After you’ve trimmed the excess fat it’s time to season with your rub and get the smoker ready.